 The 2003 XC90 had a transmission with a mind of its own – slipping, jerking, and eventually giving up the ghost.
 Hope you like expensive repairs!

 2004 and 2005 weren’t much improved.
-Electrical gremlins ran rampant, causing everything from dashboard failures to unexpected engine stalls.
+Electrical gremlins ran rampant, causing everything from dashboard failures to sudden engine stalls.
 The culprit?
 Water leaks.
 Because who doesn’t love a car that doubles as an aquarium?

 2005 threw in an additional curveball with counterbalance shaft bearing failures.
 Translation?
 Your engine might decide to call it quits without prior notice.